steve-lemon/ga/README.md

 #### Mate Crossover

-select the random position, then swap between 2 solutions.
+select the random position, then swap between 2 instances in order to generate offsprings (x4).

 ![](assets/crossover2a.png)